harvesit/harvesit/README.md

  # 🌱 Harvesit

-Harvesit is a digital service that connects backyard growers and small farms directly with local consumers - making ultra-fresh produce accessible via mobile app.
+Harvesit is a digital service that connects backyard growers and small farms directly with local consumers - making ultra-fresh crops accessible via mobile app.

 Growers list upcoming harvests from gardens, orchards and fields in their neighborhood.
 AI-powered crop planning tools provide personalized guidance on planting.
 Computer vision detects pests early and identifies deficiencies.